Gontrojon/Gontrojon/README.md

 - Web page development and publication.
 - Specialisation in Videogame Development and Virtual Reality.

-I'm currently learning a specialisation in video game development and virtual reality.
+I'm currently looking for job while I continue to improve my skills in videogame devekopment.

 ---